-Under section 119(6), an owners corporation can dismiss a manager.
+Under section 119(6) of the OC Act, an owners corporation can dismiss a manager.
 Once the manager’s appointment is revoked – even if the term of employment has not ended – there is an absolute obligation under section 127 for the manager to return funds and records within 28 days.
 A committee may dismiss a manager unless the owners corporation decides that the manager can only be dismissed at a general meeting (see s 82).
-Any term in the manager’s employment An agreement that the law will enforce. stating that the decision to dismiss a manager can only be made at a general meeting is Not valid; with no legal effect and not enforceable at law.
-For example a legal provision or document may be invalid because it is not in proper legal form. under section 202 because it excludes, modifies or restricts the operation of the OC Act.
+Any term in the manager’s employment contract stating that the decision to dismiss a manager can only be made at a general meeting is invalid under section 202 because it excludes, modifies or restricts the operation of the OC Act.

-When a manager is dismissed before the end of the term of their employment, the manager may be able to To take legal action in a civil case. the owners corporation for breach of contract Failing to do what was agreed in a contract..
-In such circumstances, A court order for money to be paid to someone to compensate them for a loss suffered as a result of a civil wrong or breach of contract.
-For example, a person who caused a serious permanent injury to another person can be ordered by the court to pay damages that compensate the injured person for their loss of income from being unable to work.
-See also aggravated damages; compensatory damages; general damages; liquidated damages; nominal damages; special damages. are limited to the loss of profits for the unexpired term and not the agreed fee for that period.
+When a manager is dismissed before the end of the term of their employment, the manager may be able to sue the owners corporation for breach of contract.
+In such circumstances, damages are limited to the loss of profits for the unexpired term and not the agreed fee for that period.